cs3org/OCM-API/IETF-RFC.md

 store the discovered information about federation peers or other remote OCM Providers.

-The following diagram summarizes the Provider structure.
-For the authoritative property list, see the Properties section below.
+The following diagram is illustrative and non-exhaustive.
+The single source of truth for Provider properties is the OCM API Discovery Fields section; for the box contents below, see the Properties subsection and the normative capability, criteria, and resource type definitions in that section.

 ~~~
             +-----------------------+